jaafit/civ-citizen/README.md

 **End of Game:**

 When the last card of the final draw pile is drawn, reverse the future events and place them under the current events.
-From now on, players triggering an event do not add a new card to the future event deck.
+From now on, players triggering an event may choose not to add a new card to the future event deck.
 Continue playing until the events are gone.
-Then pay contracts one more time (no taxes) and the winner is the player with the most money.
+Trigger EOTA abilities.
+Then pay contracts one more time (skip taxes&obsoletion) The winner is the player with the most money.
 Ties are broken by the player with the highest total contract income.

 **Icons:**